Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Supplementary Discussion of the Infection Model

-Let $p_i(t)$ be the probability that a given action is a recruitment (in this section, for simplicity, we write $p_i(t),q_i(t),g_i(t)$ for typical values at time $t$).
+\subsubsubsection{Relative Frequencies of Recruitment and Interaction} Let $p_i(t)$ be the probability that a given action is a recruitment (in this section, for simplicity, we write $p_i(t),q_i(t),g_i(t)$ for typical values at time $t$).
 The probability that an action is an interaction is $(1-p_i(t))\,q_i(t)$, because recruitment does not occur and interaction is chosen.
 The mean number of interaction events per one recruitment is therefore

 Using the model definitions of $p_i(t)$ and $q_i(t)$ and writing $g_i(t)$ for the total tie strength (which grows proportionally with $t$), we can rewrite this as

 Since $g_i(t)$ increases with $t$, for $t\gg 1$ we have $g_i(t)\to\infty$ and thus